mantidproject/mantid/docs/source/release/v6.2.0/muon.rst

 ############

 - When running the Dynamic Kubo Toyabe fit function you should now be able to see the BinWidth to 3 decimal places.
+- TF Asymmetry fitting is now allowed for diffs between groups.

 BugFixes
 ############